The Trump administration carried out a sustained attack on long-accepted asylum laws and norms. The damage is deep, and will take time to undo.

 There is a rights-respecting way forward, to ensure orderly, safe migration at the U.S.-Mexico border.

-Improving the U.S. asylum system requires: ending “metering,” “Remain in Mexico,” the asylum cooperation agreements, the third country transit asylum ban, and programs that fast track asylum cases; getting serious about effective alternatives to detention; and ensuring migrants receive due process in immigration court.
+Improving the U.S. asylum system requires getting serious about effective alternatives to detention; and ensuring migrants receive due process in immigration court.

 The United States continues to detain a high number of asylum seekers, including some families, while they await their asylum hearings.
 Years of research documents that migrant detention further traumatizes people fleeing violence and persecution, while restricting their right to due process.

 Detention should always be a last resort and should not apply to families under any circumstances.
 Evidence-based alternatives to detention programs should be expanded.
 Family case management systems, in which caseworkers frequently keep in touch with asylum-seeking families, have maintained incredibly high compliance rates for a fraction of the cost.
 In fact, an ICE-run family case management pilot program that cost $36 a day reached a 99 percent compliance rate before it was shut down by the Trump administration in 2017.
 In comparison, ICE estimates it will spend $295.94 per family in detention per day in 2020.

 As of September 2019, there were more than 1 million cases in the immigration court system, and only 395 judges available to hear these cases.
 Before “Remain in Mexico,” a family that arrived at the border and received a notice to appear in court for their asylum hearing would often be assigned a court date nearly four years into the future.